classroomtechtools/ib_pseudocode_python/README.md

 If you are curious how this all works:

 - The repo which implements `transpile`, `execute`, and `run` is written as a command line utility, using the great [click package](https://click.palletsprojects.com/en/7.x/)
-- The code hosted on repl.it downloads and installs the repo from github, along with some associated housekeeping
-- The `go` function on the repl executes the command line utility through [Python packaging](https://packaging.python.org/specifications/entry-points/) `console_scripts` entry point
 - The transpiling itself is just a bunch of regexp with some defined classes
 - The excution occurs with Python's `exec` function, where for the globals parameter includes a link to the four classes that represent the four data structures (which allows us to initialize and interact with such objects)